 So learn how to fix your white balance, adjust your exposure, and add a little noise reduction (very useful if you are shooting with a cropped frame camera!) and some contrast and colour saturation / vibrance.
 (Vibrance for people is best - stops skin from looking too orangey really quickly!)

 You can ready about 5 simple ways to enhance your photos in Lightroom if you need a little help in this department!

 One of the most common complaints I hear from new photographers is that their images have a lot of noise (in other words that speckly grainy stuff over your image) This is especially true if you are shooting with a crop frame camera, as they don't handle noise as well as their full framed big brothers!

 Noise is generally created when using a high ISO number, so the first step is to simply use as low an ISO number as you can!

 The second step is THE most important one:

 Make sure that you expose correctly in camera, even if that means using a higher ISO number.
 Don't be tempted to underexpose so you can get away with using a lower ISO number, as all you will find is that when you bring up the exposure, the noise is 10 x WORSE!
 So, expose correctly, and even over expose a little, and that will help you keep the noise levels at a minimum, and in turn, make your image look better and sharper.

-Before you head off, don't forget to grab the FREE Aperture and Background Blur Cheat Sheet to help you get gorgeous background blur in your photos!
+Before you head off, don't forget to grab the FREE Aperture Priority Mode Cheat Sheet to help you get gorgeous background blur in your photos!